Ranvir Singh is the award-winning presenter and Political Editor for Good Morning Britain.

 Further career highlights for Ranvir include reporting live for the Election Night Special with David Dimbleby on BBC One; presenting from Athens during the Champions League Final and playing a key role in presenting the BBC Three live special, The Manchester Passion.

 Ranvir was born and brought up in Preston.
-She went to Lancaster University where she studied Philosophy and English Literature.
+She attended Lancaster University where she studied Philosophy and English Literature.
 After finishing her degree, Ranvir returned to Preston to complete a postgraduate qualification in Broadcast Journalism.
 In 2013 Ranvir was awarded an Honorary Fellowship by the University of Central Lancashire and in 2017 became a Chancellor for the University.